sumrdev/mini-x/SecurityAssesment.md

 - Uptime:
   - Our seystem is vulnurable to DDos attack affection up time which will affecct numper of users
 - Users:
-  - Obceen content: there is no content filter and all content is allowed which could course users to leave
+  - Obscene content: there is no content filter and all content is allowed which could course users to leave
   - no service: If our service is down they leave
   - no content: Without content user dont stay